Iranian general transformed Syria’s war in Assad’s favor

 It was also Soleimani who negotiated joint military operations with Russia in 2015, two months before Russia began its airstrikes in Syria.
 In April 2016, Russia carried out airstrikes inside Syria from Iran, the first time a foreign state operated inside Iran since World War II, according to the International Institute for Strategic Studies.

-He set battlefield priorities, wresting strategic areas from opposition control one by one.
-An early objective was Qusayr, a town near the border with Lebanon key to supply lines with Hezbollah, then central cities and suburbs around Damascus and a top prize, Syria’s largest city, Aleppo.
-When Aleppo was recaptured in 2016, it was Soleimani, not Assad, who visited the city.
+Soleimani set battlefield priorities, wresting strategic areas from opposition control one by one.
+An early objective was Qusayr, a town near the Lebanese border key to supply lines with Hezbollah, then central cities and suburbs around Damascus and a top prize, Syria’s largest city, Aleppo.
+When Aleppo was fully recaptured in 2016, it was Soleimani, not Assad, who visited the city.

-His opponents say he introduced some of the most brutal tactics of the war, particularly the use of long, devastating sieges of populated areas that strangled civilians and clawed back territory until resistance collapsed.
-The tactic killed or displaced hundreds of thousands of civilians and left urban areas in ruins.
+At home in Iran, he may have been seen as a war hero fighting extremists, but his opponents say he introduced some of the most brutal tactics of the Syrian war, particularly the use of long, devastating sieges of populated areas that strangled civilians and clawed back territory until resistance collapsed.
+The tactic killed or displaced hundreds of thousands and left urban areas in ruins.
 Moreover, pitting Shiite militias against the largely Sunni opposition deepened the war’s sectarian nature and fueled atrocities.

 “He was the godfather of demographic change in Syria … His hallmarks are on every massacre that happened in an area cleared of its people, starting from Homs, Ghouta, Daraa and Aleppo,” said Tarek Muharram, an opposition fighter from Aleppo who fought against Iranian-backed militias.